Water is a vital, shared resource and an important aspect of our operations.

 We have developed comprehensive environmental operating practices to manage our water withdrawals, quality monitoring, wastewater disposal, and to protect water sources near our operations.

-We aim to use water efficiently for both existing and new projects, and actively seek opportunities to reduce, reuse, and recycle water.
+We aim to use water efficiently for both existing and new projects, and actively seek opportunities to reduce water use.
 During project development, we assess water sources with the intent to minimize water basin impact and identify the most suitable water solutions.
 This analysis involves gathering feedback from local and Indigenous communities.
 We also aim to reuse and recycle water where possible.
 At our Fort Saskatchewan facility, for instance, water used for underground storage cavern mining and operations is reused and recycled from above-ground brine ponds.

 With our focus on continuous improvement, we are pursuing how to make our processes for collecting water data and monitoring performance more efficient.
 We are exploring where the use of digital technologies can further automate processes and enable more effective decision-making.

 During each stage of a project and throughout our operations, we ensure surface and groundwater protection and mitigate risk to natural aquatic ecosystems.
 Keyera does not produce or release effluents.
 We protect water quality by including water-related infrastructure and operational processes during project development; monitoring groundwater and stormwater runoff quality; applying stringent practices for disposal of wastewater; and, using containment areas around facilities.